SHARE THIS ARTICLE

 One way to look out for your future self is to register for your own health insurance plan.
 Why?
 Well, there’s a good chance that your current health coverage cuts off as soon as your student status changes.
 Using your parents’ plan?
 That’ll end as soon as you walk across the stage, too!
 (Typically you only qualify as a dependent under your parents’ plan if you’re in school full-time and under 25—but check your parents’ plan for specifics as policies do vary.)

 To save money, some new grads skip the “get health insurance” step and instead wait until they get a full-time job with a group health and dental plan.
 But we don’t recommend this for you.
-Here’s why:

 Because you may not find yourself in a full-time position—even in a role where a group plan is offered—right away.
 Many employers put limitations around their health insurance where the part-time, contract and brand-new employees have different or no access to benefits.

 We all like to think we’re indestructible, but one of the not-so-fun realities of life is that things pop up when we least expect them.
 Waiting to get covered could leave you in a lurch when you need your insurance the most.
+So at the very least, it’s worth looking into temporary coverage options!

 Every policy is different, and every new grad’s situation is, too.
 We’re answering some nitty-gritty FAQs to get you the information you need most: